DanielMawdsley96/RockPaperScissors/README.md

 # RockPaperScissors
 Collection of pyhton scripts which play the game of rock, paper scissors.
-In verisons in the beta the computer ai is designed to beat the opponent using information from a study on rock paper scissors.
+In verisons in the beta the computer ai is designed to beat the opponent using information from a study on rock paper scissors and in the later version is able to recognise patterns in order to predict player moves.

 Introduction: